 Bottom Line: What is the Minimum Hard Cost to Land in Saudi?

-After considering all the above, the total hard cost (inclusive of the entire checklist covered above, assuming the basic variable options) to incorporate in Saudi Arabia is anywhere between 20,000-25,000 SR (~$5,300-6,600)
+After considering all the above, the total hard cost (inclusive of the entire checklist covered above, assuming the basic variable options) to incorporate in Saudi Arabia for a tech startup is anywhere between 20,000-25,000 SR (~$5,300-6,600).

 Final Thoughts